 Today’s wireframing has been split into multiple techniques that serve different purposes, projects or preferences of designers.

-Wireframes are supposed to be short lived sketches.
-After their job is done they should be destroyed without a sign of a remorse.
+Wireframes are supposed to be short-lived sketches.
+After their job is done they should be destroyed without a sign of remorse.

 Another version of a good old wireframe is a content wireframe.
 This static form serves as a structure used to plan content and information architecture before investing time and money into the rest of the interface design.
 This technique works great for content-heavy websites, which need a careful content strategy, before we, designers, get all creative with its form and beautiful looks.
 After all, content is king.

 And finally, wireframes evolved into a form of even a lower fidelity.
 A form in which the format of a wireframe gets minimized, text is replaced by geometric shapes and every piece of the interface is simplified as much as it’s only possible.